Match Review

 Q: please review the game.

-As expected, it was a match we anticipated.
+A, as expected, it was a match that lived up to our expectations.
 There were many exciting moments, and we were able to showcase our strong performance among them.
 We had been discussing how to build on our performance from recent games.
 We also believed that we could exploit the opponent's weaknesses in our attack.
-By utilizing good spaces, we were able to create good opportunities and score well.
+By utilizing good spaces, we were able to create good opportunities and score well from them.
 It was a situation where we could have scored a bit more.
 We still need to continue improving in that area.
 Additionally, in defense, I thought we needed to be as aggressive as possible.
-From the start, we aimed to be aggressive, and while we did concede a goal, that doesn't mean it was a bad thing.
+From the start, we aimed to be aggressive, and while we did concede a goal, it wasn't necessarily a bad thing.
 However, I do feel disappointed that we couldn't keep a clean sheet.

 As a team, we were able to fight very strongly in executing our principles.
-The players gave their all, playing aggressively and with high intensity.
+The players gave everything, playing aggressively and with high intensity.
 I am proud of their performance and their attitude towards the game.
 What we did has been rewarded.
-And to all the fans and supporters who traveled to the away game, as well as those who could not be here, you truly gave us strength.
+To all the fans and supporters who traveled to the away game, as well as those who could not be here, you truly gave us strength.
 Tokyo had not been able to defeat Yokohama F.Marinos for a while, but today the players achieved a victory that we can all be proud of for the club.

 Q: After conceding a goal at the start of the first half, how did you instruct the team to regroup?

 A, I actually called out to the players to try to score the first goal.
-I think it became a very difficult match because we allowed the first goal in the early stages of the game.
-However, that is a mountain we must overcome, and we were able to do so by delivering our strong performance.
+I think it became a very difficult match because we allowed the first goal early in the game.
+However, that is a mountain we must overcome, and we were able to do so by delivering a strong performance.
 This performance is closely connected to our mentality.
 This mentality has been built up through our daily efforts.
 I truly believe that the players gave everything they had to play.

 Q: It seemed that the players' condition was good.

 I believe that the preparation process is important.
-By continuing to do that, we are able to create an engine that allows us to fight aggressively.
-Our opponent, Yokohama FM, is a team that has built that kind of structure over many years, but we are also gradually creating a similar structure step by step.
+By continuing to do that, we are able to create the engine that allows us to fight aggressively.
+Our opponent, Yokohama FM, is a team that has been building that kind of structure for many years, but we are also gradually creating a similar structure step by step.
 I believe we can continue to improve and become stronger.
-We will focus on ourselves as we approach the home game next week.
+We will focus on ourselves as we approach next week's home game.

 [Player Interview]